emvaized/emvaized/README.md

 [![](https://img.shields.io/badge/Write_me-D14836?logo=gmail&label=Gmail)](mailto:maximtsyba@gmail.com)
 -->

+It is my passion to create software which people love and enjoy using every day 🙏
 <!--
 **emvaized/emvaized** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.